moliver28/research-handbook/content/handbook/sales/commercial/renewals-faq.md

 If you want to contest these overages, you can open an [Support Ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=360000071293) and select the problem type *Quarterly Subscriptions Reconciliation (QSR) Related Problems*.

-Q: In the GitLab Customers Portal, I see the option to cancel my subscription from the drop-down menu.
+Q: In the GitLab Customers Portal, I see the option to cancel my subscription from the dropdown list.
 What happens if I click cancel?

 A: In the [Customers Portal](https://customers.gitlab.com/customers/sign_in), if the *Cancel subscription* option is available then this means auto-renew is turned on.
 Clicking *Cancel subscription* turns off auto-renew.
 You will still have access to your paid features until the subscription expiration date.